Welcome to the Fold

 When

-The pilot issue is already in development.
-If all goes according to plan, it will be ready for publication in May.
+The pilot issue is already in development and nearly ready to be published in June.
 If it generates enough interest and attracts enough writers and collaborators to give us the confidence to take the plunge, we'll start regular publication in September, 2024.
 The first year we'll aim for five issues; then 10 per year thereafter.

 If you're interested in getting involved at any level, email: